 Autumn Booster Covid Vaccinations

-As from September 2022, the Spring booster campaign will be available for those eligible groups.
+As from September 2023, the booster campaign will be available for those eligible groups.
 You can book your vaccination online or by calling 119 to find the nearest vaccination site for you.

 As a surgery, we have some supply of vaccine for this group of patients, but we will be responsible for providing this vaccine to those patients in Residential care homes or that are housebound and in the eligible population.

 You can follow this vaccinations booking link to book your appointment on the Government website.